mashazyu/fliit-repo/README.md

 React, JS, Admin-on-rest framework (https://github.com/marmelab/admin-on-rest) and My JSON Server (https://my-json-server.typicode.com/) were used.

 The application can be reviewed here: http://mundane-fall.surge.sh/#/login.
+Please use the following login credentials:
+username: "maria"
+password: "123"